secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 #### 2. Data Preprocess Method

-In this section, we find that NO.5 is suitable for Roberta and ERNIE, but the combination of NO.3 and NO.5 is suitable for XLNet.
+We found that NO.5 is suitable for Roberta and ERNIE, but the combination of NO.3 and NO.5 is suitable for XLNet.
 Only the method NO. 3 and method NO. 5 is better than nothing to do.

 |          | NO. 1   | NO. 2  | NO. 3       | NO. 4  | NO. 5      | NO. 6  | NO. 7  | NO. 8  | NO. 9  | NO. 10 |
 |----------|:---------:|:--------:|:-------------:|:--------:|:------------:|:--------:|:--------:|:--------:|:--------:|:--------:|